fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Make sure WidgetTask/Node association is preserved if node location in tree changes
   - Further textField improvements
     - Create numeric wrapper that allows increasing/decreasing with mouse
     - Cmd + arrow should select all
-    - Capture mouse (when outside the window)
+  - Make sure WidgetTask/Node association is preserved if node location in tree changes
   - Use new mousePress flags in scroll (instead of custom attributes)
   - Add flag in Single to handle Cursor (for inputField)
     - Or maybe do as in Radio